Espinosa Cigars

 @zucar

-@ZUCAR is Espinosa’s vanilla‑influenced, sweet‑tipped line built on Dominican long‑filler tobaccos with Dominican wrapper, binder and filler.
-Offered in four compact vitolas, the line debuted in 2016 and was reworked in 2020 to clarify the blend and Dominican production.
-It sits firmly in the mild strength lane with a sweet, accessible profile.
+@ZUCAR is Espinosa’s vanilla‑influenced, sweet‑tipped series built on Dominican wrapper, binder and filler and offered in smaller vitolas.
+Marketed in the mild strength lane, the line debuted in 2016 and was reworked in 2020 to clarify the blend and Dominican production while retaining its sweet‑tip concept.

 • Made in Dominican Republic